 Presence of Milk

-For a latte, milk is compulsory.
-On the other hand, for making a shake, whether or not to add milk depends absolutely on your preference.
+Milk is essential for a latte.
+On the other hand, for making a frappe, whether or not to add milk entirely depends on your preference.

 Texture and Taste

 The texture of the frappe is creamier and thicker than the latte.
-Both have ice chips in them when cold.
-The former tastes sweeter, whereas the latter has a stronger flavor of the coffee.
+Also, both drinks have ice chips in them when they’re served cold.
+The biggest difference is that the frappe is sweeter, whereas the latte has a stronger flavor of the coffee.

 Art Features